animalCodes/ab_lang_comparisons/README.md

 # Animal's Basic Language Comparisons

-While the specific goals of this project have shifted and warped over time, at the end of the day it provides example of various programs implemented in various languages.
+While the specific goals of this project have shifted and warped over time, at the end of the day it provides examples of various programs implemented in various languages.

 My (current) aim is to provide a large repository of working code examples, helping developers to make an informed choice when deciding what language to use in their next project, while also showing newbies what the language they are learning looks like in action.